 These few exemplifications show how India specific IoT solutions and devices are making a rage and there is no doubt on the tremendous scope that it holds.
 To get a device that can be auto-magically configured to get data and control things is the holy grail of what people are trying to get.
 “While a lot of hardware platforms are being built, they all just support prototyping and hobby projects.
 Specialized hardware needs to be built once a prototype is working.
 One can’t get away with that, yet”, said Kiran.

 “There are many sectors like agriculture, mining or environment where there is little technology penetration and that should translate to India specific devices and solutions in the future.
 The challenge, as usual is to find meaty use cases”, said Rajeev.

 So, what role does analytics have to play in garnering a conducive platform for IoT?
 We asked for the opinion from industry stalwarts about how significant they thought was analytics to IoT and the relationship turned out to be indispensable.
 IoT is all about providing solutions by gathering data from end nodes and analytics is very much integral for the end to end IoT solutions.
 Almost every IoT use case is dependent on lots of data for which analytics comes into the picture.

 Suniel stated that “domain experts looking at analytics is what will give IoT the true potential to start pushing Indian manufacturing ahead”.
 Kiran added that “analytics becomes even more critical when no. of sensor node increase and we see need to manage big data”.

 Stressing on the importance of analytics, Rajeev Jha said that if you look at the basic promise of IoT in terms of opening data on the network, it cannot work without analytics.
-He added that the very premise of sensors leads to a huge data collection, examining which might be time consuming.
-And this is where analytics tools come into picture to flag anomalies, detect changes in patterns and allow users to zoom in on interesting piece of data quickly.
+He added that the very premise of sensors leads to a huge data collection, examining which might be time-consuming.
+And this is where analytics tools come into the picture to flag anomalies, detect changes in patterns and allow users to zoom in on an interesting piece of data quickly.